rjafari44/ESP32-Sonar/README.md

 ## How to Run

+### Project Versions

+This project is available in two versions:

+**Modular Version** (original): Code split across multiple files (`ESP32-Sonar.ino`, `common.h`, `process.cpp`, `mode_control.cpp`) located in the project root.
+Better for understanding code organization and making targeted changes.

+**Combined Version**: All code in a single `ESP32-Sonar.ino` file located in `combined/`.
+Easier to upload and manage as a standalone file.

+Both versions have identical functionality.

 ### 1. Hardware Setup
 - Assemble ESP32-C3, servo, and ultrasonic sensor
 - Mount sensor securely on servo
+- Connect mode button and potentiometer
 - Use external 5V power for servo stability
 - Ensure all grounds are shared